MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/types-of-client-applications.md

 - Mix of persons and machines

 Person-to-person applications involve a person initiating the exchange of messages and another person responding.
-This category of applications includes traditional e-mail applications as well as more structured exchanges such as document routing or expense approval.
+This category of applications includes traditional email applications as well as more structured exchanges such as document routing or expense approval.

 Person-to-machine applications involve a person initiating the exchange of messages and a machine responding.
-This category includes applications that use e-mail to, for example, submit a database query or subscribe to a mailing list.
+This category includes applications that use email to, for example, submit a database query or subscribe to a mailing list.

 Machine-to-person applications involve a machine initiating the exchange of messages and a person responding.
 This category includes applications that distribute documents such as news feeds and opinion surveys.